HTC announces Vive Pro Eye, Cosmos headset and Viveport Infinity subscription service

-HTC has announced a fussilade of product announcements at CES 2019.
+HTC has announced a barrage of new products at CES 2019.
 New this year are the HTC Vive Pro Eye eye-tracking hardware, Viveport Infinity games pass subscription, Vive Reality experience and Cosmos VR headset.

+First up, HTC is bringing eye tracking to its VR headset family with the new HTC Vive Pro Eye.

 Vive Reality, also announced at HTC's keynote, will be the new glue that holds the platform together.
 From load-up of Home to the time you shut the headset down for the night, Vive Reality will be the new Vive experience.